anushkaDev9/CodingNotes/JavaScript/Recursion.md

 }
 </pre>
 **Information about the process of execution of a running function is stored in its execution context.*<br/>
-**Internal data structure that contains details about the execution of a function: where the control flow is now, the current variables, the value of this (we don’t use it here) and few other internal details.*
+**Internal data structure that contains details about the execution of a function: where the control flow is now, the current variables, the value of this (we don’t use it here) and few other internal details.*<br/>
 ## Recursive structures
 A recursive (recursively-defined) data structure is a structure that replicates itself in parts.
-Example
+Example <br/>
 **question :- The factorial of a natural number is a number multiplied by "number minus one", then by "number minus two", and so on till 1.
 The factorial of n is denoted as n!**<br/>
 1! = 1 <br/>
 2! = 2 * 1 = 2<br/>